 (There’s always an “and,” right?)

 My “and” is the knowing one of anyone and everyone who’s ever been married more than three minutes.

 Yes, marriage is hard.
-It’s going to ebb and flow: like one four-minute segment of your marriage feels the equivalent of a blissful afternoon nap on a secluded sandy beach, hands intertwined, sunshine warming you and a knowing peacefulness and sync between your person and you warming your soul.
-And then – thank you perfectly imperfect marriage dynamism – the next four-minute segment of your marriage hits you like a tsunami: anger.
+It’s going to ebb and flow.
+One four-minute segment of your marriage may feel like the equivalent of a blissful afternoon nap on a secluded sandy beach, hands intertwined, sunshine warming you, and a knowing peacefulness and sync between your person and you warming your soul.
+And then—thank you perfectly imperfect marriage dynamism— the next four-minute segment of your marriage hits you like a tsunami: anger.
 Disappointment.
 Epic irritation.
-All the negative human emotions, without warning washing over you when, just seconds ago, things were so … well … “perfect.”
+All the negative human emotions, without warning washing over you when, just seconds ago, things were so…well…“perfect.”

 And, what the research on long-term marriage reveals is that this messiness?
 It’s actually just part of the relationship gig.